SenseLogic/CIBYL/README.md

 ```

 Converts the Cibyl files of the input folder into matching Crystal files in the output folder,
-replacing the identifiers defined in `dictionary.txt`, converting the uppercase and Pascal case identifiers,
+replacing the identifiers defined in the dictionary, converting the uppercase and Pascal case identifiers,
 and creating the Crystal folders if needed.
 Then watches the Cibyl files for modifications.

 ## Version